maxtkc/mvths-wiki/docs/026-piezo-speaker.rst

    TEACHER CHECK \_\_\_\_

 #.
 What are the highest and lowest frequencies you can hear?
 These may be the highest or lowest you can play.
-Record your answers below.
+Record your answers in your notebook.

 +---------------------+--------------------+
 | Highest Frequency   | Lowest Frequency   |